gustavoveronese/markdown-cv/index.md

 `Mar/2019 - Jan/2021`
 __Banco Modal/Modalmais - Dev.
 Manager__

 Modalmais is one of the first entrants into digital banking in Brazil.
 It has nearly $2 billions under custody, and more than 1 million clients.
 Leader of Risk Managament tecnhology group, responsible for the data infrastructure pipeline the provides low latency data for the risk management customer team.
-Managed 4 teams, with a total of 20 Software Engineers.
+Managed 4 teams, including a low latency data infrastructure team and 3 front end teams, with a total of 20 Software Engineers.

 `2010 - Feb/2019`
 __Accenture, Applied Intelligence, Senior Software Engineering Manager__